tenfef/SlashCSS/content/docs/button.md

 ##### Button Groups

 Buttons can be joined to form several buttons.
-Buttons can be vertical with `button-direction`.
+Buttons can be down with `button-direction`.

 <div class="margin-bottom:2">
   <div class="buttons">